Virtual – My Experience Going Virtual

 However, Skype will be phased out by the Summer of 2021, at which point, Microsoft Teams will assume the position.
 My team currently uses Microsoft Teams to communicate important information and share files.
 Occasionally, Microsoft Teams will be used for messaging, but familiarity may be an issue when it comes to that platform simply because it’s newer than Skype.

-My department also utilizes Slack for company-wide (department-pertinent) communication.
+My department utilizes Slack for company-wide (department-pertinent) communication.
 Individuals at various locations will use the Slack platform to post virtual updates and ask questions.

 While Slack has been around longer than Microsoft’s communication and collaboration hub, Teams – it lacks the virtual integration capabilities of Microsoft and therefore, is not used as frequently as its newer counterpart.